White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Motivation

 \subsection{Attention Misalignment in FS-PCS}

-To construct representative prototypes using the cross-attention mechanism, it is crucial that the attention in Eq.~\ref{eq:cross_attention_1} effectively captures the underlying semantic relationships among the support features.
-Otherwise, the whole process is prone to yield sub-optimal outputs, often relying heavily on skip connections~\cite{dong2021attentionisnot,zhai2023attentionentropy,lee2024activating}.
-Unfortunately, we discovered a severe misalignment between the prototypical tokens and point features, as illustrated in Fig.~\ref{fig_motivation}~(a).
-As a result, the tokens fail to capture semantic, attending instead to features that are proximal in the projection space, even when they are semantically irrelevant.
-In other words, this misalignment leads to prototypes that inadequately represent the semantic, remaining confined to point-level representations, as shown in Fig.~\ref{fig_motivation}~(b).
+To construct representative prototypes using the cross-attention mechanism, it is crucial that the attention in \cref{eq:vanilla_ca} effectively captures the underlying semantic relationships among the support features.
+Otherwise, the whole process is prone to yield sub-optimal outputs, often relying heavily on skip connections \cite{dong2021attentionisnot,zhai2023attentionentropy,lee2024activating}.
+For this to hold, the support features and prototypical tokens must reside in a well-aligned embedding space where semantic similarity is reflected by feature proximity.

-We analyze the problem in terms of the distribution in the embedding space of $P_0$ and $F_\text{FG}$ to identify key factors of it.
-Note that we focus our analysis on the FG class only, since BG often contains a mixture of multiple semantic categories, which may introduce confounding factors.
-Concretely, the mean vector of support FG features $\mu_\text{FG} \in \mathbb{R}^{D}$ is defined as:
+In order to assess the robustness of attention-mechanism in FS-PCS, we analyze the vanilla cross-attention module in terms of the distribution in the embedding space of $P$ and $F^\text{FG}$.
+Note that our analysis is derived by averaging across test episodes from the 1-way 1-shot setting on the first split of the S3DIS \cite{armeni20163d} dataset with a focus on the foreground (FG) class, as the background (BG) often contains multiple semantic categories that could introduce confounding factors.